 For traditional four-year colleges and universities, along with graduate programs, the requirements to apply can include everything listed above and more.

 Below are some of the additional requirements for applications:

 1. Testing: Before you apply to each school, look at their admissions page and figure out which tests they require or “strongly recommend.”
 Some schools require the SAT, while others require the ACT.

 Once you’ve determined which test you need to take, start studying and become familiar with the content, structure, and time requirements.
 In some cases, the ACT and SAT are weighted less heavily than they used to be, but you should still strive to put your best foot forward and get the best score you can manage.

 Just like with the TOEFL, there are prep courses available to help get you ready to take the SAT or ACT.
-Don’t forget to check if each school’s standardized testing requirements have changed due to COVID-19.
+Don’t forget to check if each school’s standardized testing requirements have changed.
 Some schools are no longer requiring standardized testing at all.

 2. The Common App: Thousands of American schools use the Common App to simplify the process for prospective students and maximize high school seniors’ chances of getting accepted into the school of their dreams.